hayatpur/crosscode/src/scripts/editor/files/thoughts.md

 **User Study**

 -   Extract key features and ask users to use it?
 Undergraduate CS students?
 Expert CS students?
-People with lack of experience.
+People with lack of experience. (e.g. people who don't know how to use a computer).
 -   Usefulness / usability

 **Discussion**

--   Conclusion
+**Conclusion**